Distortion in Cremona groups: Jonqui eres twists are undistorted

 exists and is non-negative.
 It is symmetric, i.e. $\alpha(f^{-1})=\alpha(f)$, invariant under conjugacy, and it vanishes if $f$ is distorted, because if $f$ is distorted its stable length vanishes (Lemma~\ref{lem:stable-length}) and this implies $\alpha(f)=0$ by the subadditivity of $\bp$.

 Blanc and D\'eserti prove that $\alpha(f)$ is a non-negative integer, and that it vanishes if and only if $f$ is conjugate to an automorphism by a birational map $\pi\colon X\dasharrow \P^2$.
-In particular, $\bp(f)>0$ for Jonquières twists because they are not conjugate to automorphisms; but the result of Blanc and Déserti is even more precise: {\sl{if $f$ is a Jonquières twist, $\alpha(f)$ co\"{\i}ncides with the integer $\mu(f)$ which was defined in Section~\ref{par:Jonquieres-twists}.}} Theorem~\ref{thm:Jonquieres-Undistorted} follows from those results.
+In particular, $\bp(f)>0$ for Jonqui\`eres twists because they are not conjugate to automorphisms; but the result of Blanc and D\'eserti is even more precise: {\sl{if $f$ is a Jonqui\`eres twist, $\alpha(f)$ co\"{\i}ncides with the integer $\mu(f)$ which was defined in Section~\ref{par:Jonquieres-twists}.}} Theorem~\ref{thm:Jonquieres-Undistorted} follows from those results.